Ackee-Blockchain/trident/documentation/docs/features/instructions-sequences.md

 # Instructions Sequences

-Trident allows you to specify __custom Instruction squences__ you would like to execute.
+Trident allows you to specify **custom instruction sequences** that you would like to execute.

-Possible Instruction sequences are split into 3 parts
+Possible instruction sequences are divided into three parts:

-- __pre-Instructions__
+- **Pre-Instructions**
-- __Instructions__
+- **Instructions**
-- __post-Instructions__
+- **Post-Instructions**

-For example if you program always needs to start with some kind of Initialization instruction, you can specify this Initialize Instruction using the `pre_sequence()` macro as shown in the source code below.
+For example, if your program requires an Initialization instruction at the start, you can specify it using the `pre_sequence()` macro, as shown in the source code below.

 ```rust
 // test_fuzz.rs